 To grow our business, we must continue to improve and expand our merchandising and fulfillment operations, information systems and skilled personnel in the jurisdictions in which we operate so that we have the skilled talent necessary to effectively operate our business.
 The operation of our business is complex and requires the coordination of multiple functions that are highly dependent on numerous employees and personnel.
 Each luxury item that we offer through our online marketplace is unique and requires multiple touch points, including inspection, evaluation, authentication, photography, pricing, copywriting, application of a unique single-SKU and fulfillment.
 Prior to the COVID-19 pandemic, we had rapidly increased our operations employee headcount to support the growth of our business.
-However, due to the impacts of the COVID-19 pandemic on our operations, we have recently implemented a number of measures to realign our cost structure and preserve liquidity, which included the reduction of our overall headcount and furloughing of employees.
-Prior to the COVID-19 pandemic, the market for employees had been increasingly competitive and was highly dependent on geographic location.
+The market for employees is increasingly competitive and highly dependent on geographic location.
 Some of our employees have specific knowledge and skills that would make it more difficult to hire replacement personnel capable of effectively performing the same tasks without substantial training.
 We also provide specific training to our employees in each of our business functions in order to provide our consignors and buyers with a consistent luxury experience.
-If we need to increase our headcount after the COVID-19 pandemic has subsided, and we fail to successfully locate, hire, train and retain personnel in the future, our operations would be negatively impacted, which would have an adverse effect on our business, financial condition and operating results.
+We have recently faced labor shortages exacerbated by the effects of COVID-19, and we may continue to experience such shortages in the future.
+Our hiring challenges negatively impacted the time for processing and launching products on our website, and negatively impacted our GMV results, and similar challenges could negatively impacted, which would have an adverse effect on our business, financial condition and operating results.